vineelko/patina/docs/src/dev/code_organization.md

 - Core Specific Crate (`core`)
   - Functionality exclusively used in core environment like DXE Core, MM Core, and PEI Core.
   - Examples: DXE Core, Event infrastructure, GCD, memory allocator
+- Components (`components`)
+  - Functionality for features provided using the Patina component model.
 - Module Development (SDK) Crate (`sdk`)
   - Functionality necessary to build UEFI modules.
     - Can be used by core or individual driver components.